hashicorp/boundary/README.md

 Controller and Worker are started with a single command, and they have the following properties:

-* The Controller will start a PostgreSQL Docker container to use as storage.
+* The controller starts a PostgreSQL Docker container to use as storage.
-  This container will be shut down and removed (if possible) when the Controller is (gracefully) shut down.
+  This container will be shut down and removed, if possible, when the controller is shut down gracefully.
-* The Controller will use an internal KMS with ephemeral keys
+* The controller will use an internal KMS with ephemeral keys

 If you have the following requirements met locally, you can get up and running with Boundary quickly:
 - Golang v1.19 or greater